 Student Success Stories

 What does success look like for INCubatoredu students?
-Building real-world skills that extend far beyond the world of entrepreneurship.
-We support and celebrate this development and growth as part of the student journey.
-Some INCubatoredu teams find success in launching businesses – here are their stories:
+Building real-world skills that extend far beyond entrepreneurship.
+We support and celebrate this growth as part of the student journey.
+Some INCubatoredu teams find success in securing funding and launching businesses:

 GreenDirt started as five high school students with a vision to make an impact on the world.
 After joining Conant High School’s Business Incubator class in Hoffman Estates, Illinois, we decided to take on the problem of food waste.
 After working tirelessly with our local business mentor David Wolff, owner of Wolff’s Flea Market and teacher Tony Miller, we won our school pitch.
 Then we advanced to and won our district finals, receiving startup capital.
 After that we were selected for the IncubatorEDU national pitch, and out of a pool 500+ teams, we were named the #1 team in the nation, receiving more funding with a real chance to make an impact on the world.

 The idea behind Skunk Aid began in a Buffalo Grove High School Entrepreneurship 1 classroom during the 2015-16 school year.
 One of the first tasks for every group in the class was to create “Bug Me” lists, which required each member to write down different problems they faced in their everyday lives.
 The next week, Nicole Relias came in with a situation that each member could painfully relate to: her dog got skunked.
 We all grumbled about our own personal experiences about the chaotic environment of trying looking up a remedy, finding the ingredients, and trying to survive the sinister smell.
 We agreed how hard it was to successfully clean the dog without harming them from the different ingredients and have an easy process while doing it.
 From there, we realized that this was definitely a “problem” worth investigating…